-As part of us meeting this requirement, we have published our General Privacy Notice

-(https://www.artscouncil.org.uk/sites/default/files/downloadfile/ACE_General_Privacy_Notice_Feb_2020_0.pdf) for you to refer to.
+As part of us meeting this requirement, we have published our General Privacy Notice for you to refer to here.
 This tells you more about: the personal data the Arts Council collects; the different purposes that we use it for and on what legal basis; who we may share that personal data with; how long we keep it; and your legal rights, including your right to contact us and receive information regarding the personal data about you that we may hold from time to time.